hermannkabi/kooliprojekt/README.md

 # Kooliprojekt
 Programmeerimistunni projekt 2023

-no way kas see tootab?
+no way kas see tootab

+aaas